nullpainter/inferno/README.md

 ### LED pins

 LED pin assignment is defined in `Inferno.h`.
+Pin to GPIO mappings can be found [here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).

 The ESP8266 should be configured to run at 160 Mhz as per BearSSL's instructions.
 This is due to the time taken to process SSL queries.